PawseySC/singularity-containers/_episodes/02-singularity-intro.md

 Interestingly, Singularity is able to download and run both types of images.

+Note that Singularity versions prior to 3.0 used a slightly different image format, characterised by the extension `.simg`.
+You can still find these around in the web; newer Singularity versions are still able to run them.

 ### Executing a simple command in a Singularity container